 8.3.
-Distributional Effects
+Distributional Effects and Incidence

 In addition to understanding how the overall societal benefits from a project compare to the costs of implementation, policy makers are often especially interested in how the resulting benefits are distributed among different parties or groups.
-For example, a project may have benefits that are widely shared among the general public, or conversely may be concentrated among private parties such as a private transportation operator or the landowners or commercial enterprises (such as a manufacturing plant) who may be directly served by a new or improved transportation facility.
+For example, a transportation project may have benefits that are widely shared among the general public, or conversely may be concentrated among private parties such as a private transportation operator or the landowners or commercial enterprises (such as a manufacturing plant) who may be directly served by a new or improved transportation facility.
 Public investment in transportation may also be targeted to meet the needs of traditionally underserved or disadvantaged population groups, and policy makers may thus be interested in understanding how the benefits of a proposed improvement would be shared by those users.
-Projects may even result in some parties being made worse off, even in cases where the proposed project would deliver positive net benefits and costs, applicants are encouraged to provide information (such as the demographics of the expected users or by distinguishing between public and private benefits) that would help USDOT better understand how the project can meet these other public policy goals.
+Certain transportation projects may even result in some parties being made worse off, even in cases where the proposed project would deliver positive net benefits in the aggregate.